JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

    and how to migrate your KMP setup from CocoaPods to SwiftPM if necessary.</p>
 </tldr>

-> This feature is [Experimental](https://kotlinlang.org/docs/components-stability.html#stability-levels-explained) and not intended for production.
+> This feature is [Experimental](https://kotlinlang.org/docs/components-stability.html#stability-levels-explained) and **not** intended for production.
 > Please share any problems or feedback you have in the dedicated Kotlin Slack channel: [#kmp-swift-package-manager](https://kotlinlang.slack.com/archives/C09TW68099C)
 >
 {style="warning"}

-Kotlin Gradle plugin with Swift Package Manager import integration allows you to import Objective-C APIs from Objective-C and Swift code of SwiftPM dependencies declared for your Apple targets.
+Kotlin Gradle plugin with SwiftPM import integration allows you to import Objective-C APIs from Objective-C and Swift code using SwiftPM dependencies declared for your Apple targets.

-For transitive dependencies (projects that depend on those that use SwiftPM import), the Kotlin Gradle plugin automatically provisions the necessary machine code from SwiftPM dependencies.
+For transitive dependencies (projects that depend on those that use SwiftPM import), the Kotlin Gradle plugin automatically provides the necessary machine code from SwiftPM dependencies.
-So, for example, you don't need to do any additional configuration when running Kotlin/Native tests or linking a framework.
+For example, you don't need to do any additional configuration when running Kotlin/Native tests or linking a framework.

 > The [export](multiplatform-spm-export.md) of KMP modules that use SwiftPM import as a Swift package itself is not yet supported and might not work.
 > See this [YouTrack issue](https://youtrack.jetbrains.com/issue/KT-84420) for more details, and let us know about your use case.